Michael Collins (baseball): Coaching career

 Prior to the 2012–13 ABL season, Collins retired from playing and was named the team's manager.
 The Cavalry went on to win the 2012–13 season and were awarded the Claxton Shield as national champions for the first time.
 Collins returned as coach in 2013–14, and in November 2013, took the club to the Asia Series in Taiwan where the team won the championship.

 Collins worked in the San Diego Padres organization in Minor League Baseball as a manager between 2012 and 2017, leading the DSL Padres, AZL Padres, Fort Wayne TinCaps and Lake Elsinore Storm.

 He has coached for the Australian national team, including in the 2013 and 2017 World Baseball Classics.

 Collins was hired by the Houston Astros as a bullpen catcher prior to the 2018 season, and took the role as catching coach in 2019.
-For the 2020 seeason, Collins changed his uniform number to 17, making him the first Astros player or coach to wear the number since Lance Berkman left the team in 2010.
+For the 2020 season, Collins changed his uniform number to 17, making him the first Astros player or coach to wear the number since Lance Berkman left the team in 2010.
 In 2022, the Astros won 106 games, the second-highest total in franchise history.
 They advanced to the World Series and defeated the Philadelphia Phillies in six games to give Collins his first career World Series title.

+Personal life

+On May 3, 2024, Collins became a United States citizen after passing the prerequisite civics test.